-Differin is one of many retinoid-based acne treatment options available on the market today.
+Differin for acne is popular, and one of many retinoid-based acne treatment options available on the market today.
 But there is a lot about Differin that many users do not know, and, in reality, there are much better alternatives.

 Like all retinoids, Differin should be treated with caution due to its various irritating side effects on your skin.
 A gentler regimen of complementary skin products that utilize Azelaic Acid, like those in Exposed's kits, is likely to be more effective.